 "Leather Journals + Gear for Outdoor Adventures" - it speaks not only to the work I do, but who my customers are and how I want them to relate to my work.
 I want them to see my journals and get excited about journaling and sketching, whether in their backyard, or on a mountainside trail.
 I want to make sturdy goods that make adventuring more meaningful and fun.

 So, how about you?
 Are you setting out to help end world hunger by donating a portion of your profits to charity?
 Are you providing fresh and clever nursery decor?
 Are you getting people excited about travel via your photography prints?
 It doesn't matter what your goals are for your business, whatever the purpose is that drives you to do what you do and make what you make, you need to know it.

 Once you know why you are selling the product or service you are selling, you can present a more cohesive picture to your customers.
 You can't define your target market (your ideal customers) if you can't define yourself.
 Once you have your shop's purpose figured out, your shop will make sense when people find it for the first time.
 Potential customers will be able to catch a glimpse of your amazing vision and they will want to be a part of it (and buy your stuff)!

 Note: Don't worry too much if you're having a hard time with this one right now.
 It can take time to percolate.
 Also, don't let it be what stops you from even starting; you often have to start creating to figure out why you're creating.
-Austin Kleon put this perfectly in his book Show Your Work when he said, "you can't find your voice if you don't use it."
+Austin Kleon put this perfectly in his book on sharing your creativity, Show Your Work, when he said, "you can't find your voice if you don't use it."